-Duisburg has around 491,230 inhabitants (2015 census) and a total city area of 232.82 km2 (89.89 ml2).
+Duisburg is located at the confluence of the rivers Rhine and Ruhr, spreading along both sides of the rivers.
 Like many other cities, contemporary Duisburg is a result of many incorporations of surrounding smaller cities and towns.
 It is the 15th-largest city in Germany and the 5th-largest city in North Rhine-Westphalia.
 The city is famous for its steel industry.
 The last coal mine closed down in 2009, but Duisburg had never been a center of coal-mining to the same extent as other settlements in Ruhr region.
 All blast furnaces in Ruhr are now found in Duisburg.
 It also boasts a large brewery, König Brauerei, situated in Duisburg-Beeck, which makes König Pilsener brand.
 Among the ten largest German universities ranks the University of Duisburg-Essen (39,000 students).

 "Duisport" is the world's largest inland port.
 It is officially regarded as "seaport" because seagoing river ships go to ports in the Middle East, Africa and Europe.
 Numerous docks are predominantly located at the mouth of River Ruhr where it joins Rhine river.